bashforgo/advent-of-code/2015/18/task.md

 \--- Day 18: Like a GIF For Your Yard ---
 -----------------------------------------

-After the [million lights incident](6), the fire code has gotten stricter: now, at most ten thousand lights are allowed.
+After the [million lights incident](6), the fire code has gotten stricter: now, at most <span title="This is an outrage!
+We're going to the next town hall meeting.">ten thousand lights</span> are allowed.
 You arrange them in a 100x100 grid.

 Never one to let you down, Santa again mails you instructions on the ideal lighting configuration.
 With so few lights, he says, you'll have to resort to _animation_.